qzq92/Kubernetes-On-prem/README.md

  - https://pkg.cfssl.org/R1.2/cfssl_linux-amd64
  - https://pkg.cfssl.org/R1.2/cfssljson_linux-amd64

 ## Kubernetes version
 - 1.15.3

+## Documentations
+- Refer to Kubernetes_Deployment_edit.odt for more details on the cluster configurations.
+This documentation does not include Nvidia-dcgm, Prometheus and Grafana tools that were included.

 ## Acknowledgement
 - Kubernetes v1.15 guide (Not available as it has been deprecated).
 Official Kubernetes webpage [Kubernetes](https://kubernetes.io/)